Peter Laufer

 Peter David Laufer is an independent American journalist, broadcaster and documentary filmmaker working in traditional and new media.
-He is the James Wallace Chair in Journalism at the University of Oregon School of Journalism and Communication.
+He is the James Wallace Chair in Journalism at the University of Oregon.

 Career

 While a globe-trotting correspondent for NBC News, Laufer also reported, wrote, and produced several documentaries and special event broadcasts for the network that dealt with social issues, including the first nationwide live radio discussion of the HIV/AIDS epidemic.
 Healing the Wounds was an analysis of ongoing problems afflicting Vietnam War veterans.
 Hunger in America documented malnutrition in our contemporary society.
 A Loss for Words exposed the magnitude and impact of illiteracy in America.
 Cocaine Hunger was the first network broadcast to literally trace the drug from the jungles of Bolivia to the streets of America, and alerted the nation to the avalanching crises caused by the consumption of crack cocaine.
 Nightmare Abroad was a pioneering study of Americans incarcerated overseas.

 Laufer's first major exposure to immigration issues dates to the Soviet invasion of Afghanistan in 1980, when he reported from Afghan refugee camps for NBC Radio.
 Almost 10 years later, as the Iron Curtain began to rise at the Berlin Wall, which he reported for CBS Radio, Laufer covered immigration from Western Europe, and from Mexico to the United States.
 In 2002, Laufer's documentary film, Exodus to Berlin, and the ensuing book of the same title, told the story of Germany's attempt to rebuild its Jewish population by providing sanctuary and financial support to Soviet-era Russian Jews who came over the border from Russia and Ukraine to Germany.

 Laufer's books include The Question of Consent: Innocence and Complicity in the Glen Ridge Rape Case.
 It is the study of the rape of an intellectually disabled girl by a gang of her classmates, and the effect of the case on the health of the local community.
 Laufer has also written works on the fall of Communism in Europe (titled Iron Curtain Rising), a severe criticism of contemporary talk radio, Inside Talk Radio: America's Voice Or Just Hot Air, and a book version of the documentary about Americans in prisons overseas, Nightmare Abroad.